practicalcomputerscience/MicrobenchmarkGPHLlanguages/25 - LLVM compiler infrastructure/README.md

 ### Switching between several LLVM installations

-This task takes a more effort, because we have to tell Ubuntu about the installed versions, something which creates a selectable menu:
+This task takes more effort, because we have to tell Ubuntu about the installed versions, something which creates a selectable menu:

 ```
 $ sudo update-alternatives --install /usr/bin/clang clang /usr/bin/clang-14 14 \